gerritjvv/goat/README.md

 # goat

 A clojure library designed to profile clojure function performance during runtime.

-The instrumentation is meant to be run from a repl and can be removed and added during dynamically.
+The instrumentation is meant to be run from a repl and can be removed and added dynamically.

-The api makes use of https://github.com/technomancy/robert-hooke for adding hooks arround instrumented functions.
+The api makes use of https://github.com/technomancy/robert-hooke for adding hooks arround instrumented functions,

+and was inspired by https://github.com/MichaelDrogalis/night-vision.

 ## Usage